spiral/auth/README.md

 spiral register spiral/auth
 ```

-To enable authorization service in your application foollowing steps are reuquired.
+To enable authentication service in your application foollowing steps are reuquired.

 ### Add bootloder
 Mount `Spiral\Auth\AuthBootloader` to your application.